-Blog Site: http://mccdiversedemocracy.wordpress.com/
+Grant Site: http://mccdiversedemocracy.wordpress.com/

 Deliverables for MCC faculty included 2-4 week course modules and participation in Asian Studies events on campus.

-The Association of Regional Centers for Asian Studies with the generous support of the Luce Foundation, will sponsor two 5-week highly focused faculty research development study field study experiences culminating in a publication on the Chinese diaspora in Southeast Asia.
-The Chinese Diaspora in Southeast Asia project will consist of two groups of six (6) faculty and two (2) Co-Directors each, selected to create a balance of disciplinary interests and types of colleges served.
-One group (summer 2012) will be focused on the Chinese diaspora in Malaysia, Singapore and Indonesia (MSI region).
-The other will concentrate on Vietnam, Laos and Thailand (VLT region).
-At the beginning and end of the field study, selected faculty will have an orientation/debrief at the University of Hawaii’s National Resource Center on Southeast Asian Studies.
+The Association of Regional Centers for Asian Studies with the generous support of the Luce Foundation, sponsored two 5-week highly focused faculty research development study field study experiences culminating in a publication on the Chinese diaspora in Southeast Asia.
+The Chinese Diaspora in Southeast Asia project consisted of two groups of six (6) faculty and two (2) Co-Directors each, selected to create a balance of disciplinary interests and types of colleges served.
+One group (summer 2012) focused on the Chinese diaspora in Malaysia, Singapore and Indonesia (MSI region).
+The other concentrated on Vietnam, Laos and Thailand (VLT region).
+At the beginning and end of the field study, selected faculty had an orientation/debrief at the University of Hawaii’s National Resource Center on Southeast Asian Studies.